 A number of his liturgical compositions are currently in print with Musica Russica.
 His most recent publication, an anthology entitled A Common Book of Church Hymns: Divine Liturgy (2016), is available from St. Tikhon’s Monastery Press.

-Recent appearances include a Fall 2017 concerts series in Seattle and Portland, conducting noted early music ensemble Cappella Romana; and a performance of one of his new works, The Opening Psalm, by the Kansas City Chorale, in the summer of 2018, conducted by Charles Bruffy.
+In the Fall of 2017 he conducted noted early music ensemble Cappella Romana in Seattle and Portland; and a performance of one of his new works, The Opening Psalm, by the Kansas City Chorale, in the summer of 2018, conducted by Charles Bruffy.
 He and his wife Maria, together with their seven daughters, live in northeastern Pennsylvania.

 178 St. Tikhon's Road